Lok Ma Chau Loop

-The Lok Ma Chau Loop is a small piece of riverside land transferred to Hong Kong by Mainland China on 3 January 2017.
-It is the proposed development site for the Hong Kong-Shenzhen Innovation and Technology Park.
+The Lok Ma Chau Loop is a small piece of riverside land transferred to Hong Kong by Mainland China in 1997.
+It became the development site for the Hong Kong-Shenzhen Innovation and Technology Park.
+It is serving as a flagship “One Zone, Two Parks” project focused on advanced R&D, education, and creative industries.
+Development is proceeding in multiple phases.